strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 ## Creating a DAO Layer

-First of all you will need to extend the `CrudService` with the second type parameter that corresponds to your ID's data type.
+First of all, you will need to extend the `CrudService` with the second type parameter that corresponds to your ID's data type.
 Usually it's just strings.

 !!! tip "To read more about ID's in OrientDB, check the <a href='http://orientdb.com/docs/2.0/orientdb.wiki/Tutorial-Record-ID.html' target='_blank'>manual</a>"